hove-io/navitia/documentation/rfc/ptref_grammar.md

 > `/v1/coverage/id/stop_areas?filter=(get vehicle_journey <- physical_mode.id=physical_mode:Train and stop_area.id=FirstStopArea) - stop_area.id=FirstStopArea`

-### Get all the line that are not composed only of buses in connection with a given line
+### Get all the lines that are not composed only of buses in connection with a given line

 In the home page of a line, you want to list the lines in connection.
 But, as there are a lot of bus lines, you only want the lines that contain other modes.

 The search is:
 1. get all the connection of the line
 2. get all the lines from these connections
-3. remove the line
+3. remove the initial line
 4. keep the lines that have other modes than bus.

 The steps 1 and 2 can be found with